 This dream shows the combined forces that fostered a very private paralysis; one that has recently reached intolerable levels.
 Fortunately, it also suggests a formula for “breaking the spell” that has bound you.
 Keep in mind that the dreaming psyche is a potent advocate for talents, gifts, and authentic expression.
 Compromises that are quite legitimate by day will be dramatized in dreams as horrific wounds or problems if we have abandoned or shortchanged our unique “magic” in their name.

 The retainer may represent the “rules” that keep you towing the line.
 Your promises to yourself (your teeth) are kept in place by this psychological structure.
 This psychic device also keeps old wounds (way back in your throat) from troubling you on a daily basis.
 Everyone adopts certain coping devices like this, and to the extent they serve us, they are healthy.
 When we've outgrown them, or they siphon energy from other parts of life, we begin to dream of them as monstrous or disfiguring wounds.

 Both the strange looks from others, and the presence of phlegm and blood suggest concerns about being judged harshly for shifting your priorities from pragmatism to expression in this phase of your life.
-But your creative urges (the feminine, yin,) need to find their outlet (the ladies room), and you’ve begun to feel displaced in the over-emphasis upon the masculine, yang side of your talents.
-(The men’s room.)
-You’re right to fear that yanking out the retaining wall that has kept these energies in place might be traumatic.
+But your creative urges (the feminine, yin,) need to find their outlet (the ladies room), and you have begun to feel displaced in the over-emphasis upon the masculine, yang side of your talents.
+(The men's room.)
+You are right to fear that yanking out the retaining wall that has kept these energies in place might be traumatic.